 Best Flies: March Brown., Sooty Olive, Duckfly, Golden Olive, Bibio, Peter Ross, Black Pennell, Buzzers, Mallard and Claret, Green Peter, Murrough and Cock Robin.

-Angling Club: Fishing on the above lakes is controlled by their respective Angling Association and all support a policy of catch and release.
+Angling Club: There are Angling Associations on each of the lakes and all support a policy of catch and release.

 Fishing Tip: Boat fishing produces the best results.
 Get advice locally.